Turning Market Volatility into Opportunity: Strategies for Protecting and Growing Your Retirement Portfolio in Uncertain Times

 Adjust withdrawal rates temporarily in poor markets.

-This “buffer” approach helps preserve your growth investments for future rebounds.
+This “buffer” approach helps preserve our growth investments for future rebounds.

 4. Rebalance and Buy Opportunistically

-Volatility creates imbalances in your portfolio.
-For example, if equities fall and bonds hold steady, you may find your allocation has drifted — making this a good time to sell high-performing assets and buy undervalued ones.
+Volatility creates imbalances in our portfolios.
+For example, if equities fall and bonds hold steady, we may find our allocation has drifted.
+This could be a good time to sell high-performing assets and buy undervalued ones.

-Consider using market dips to add quality investments at a discount, especially if they align with your long-term strategy.
+Consider using market dips to add quality investments at a discount, especially if they align with our long-term strategy.

 5. Focus on Tax Efficiency

-Retirees often overlook how taxes can erode returns.
-Use market declines to:
+We often overlook how taxes can erode our returns.
+Let’s use market declines to:

 Harvest tax losses to offset gains.